SmaranJaianand/CampusMind/techstack.md

-# CampusMind Application: In-Depth Tech Stack
+# Mannan Application: In-Depth Tech Stack

-This document provides a comprehensive overview of the technologies, libraries, and architectural choices that power the CampusMind application.
+This document provides a comprehensive overview of the technologies, libraries, and architectural choices that power the Mannan application.

 ---